Incrementis/IE-AutoSpriter-/README.md

 * Performance intensive (current).
 Rendering a frame took 3 to 4 seconds.
 In one case, the performance outlier was 15 seconds for rendering a frame.
 * May contain issues for various reasons.
 * I am not a Blender or Blender API expert, so this may also cause issues.
-* Only Tested it with blender version 4.0
+* Only Tested it with blender version 4.0(It may already work on higher versions)

 ## Discussion
-* Beamdog
+* Beamdog Forums
+* G3 Forums
-* G3Forums
+* GitHub

 ## Key Features
 * Keeps parameters in a Blender file (reduces workflow)
 * Automated rendering
 * Provides steps for better usability
 * Provides many useful parameters
+* To make it work on higher Blender versions

 ## Guides
 The functions are explained in detail in the manual.